| The

 We are very particular about the wood that goes into each Thormahlen

-Harp.
-In our soundboards, we use only hand-split, clear, vertical-grained
+we use only hand-split, clear, vertical-grained spruce which

-spruce or cedar which provides the greatest strength and stability and
+provides the greatest strength and stability and the clearest tone.

-the clearest tone.
-For the body of the harp, we use the most beautiful
+For the body of our Swan, Cygnet, and Clare harps, we use the most

-domestic and exotic figured hardwoods we can find.
-The various woods
+beautiful domestic and exotic figured hardwoods we can find.
+The various

-we use produce a range of tonal characteristics as discussed below.
+woods we use produce a range of tonal characteristics as discussed

 Cherry: a warm and sweet tone